AskewParity/cse15l-lab-reports/LabReportTwo.md

 ***

 I didn't know how to copy files between two machines.
-Now, I can interface between my machines, and not just work in sandboxes (the machines themselves).
+Now, using the `scp` command, I can interface between my machines, and not just work in sandboxes (the machines themselves).
+This enables me to work in one environment when its convinient to, and then switch to the other if I need something (or space) that doesn't exist on the original machine.